coffincw/UMass-STEM-Discord-Bot/README.md

 - myroles [optional: @user]
   - Prints out the calling user's (or mentioned user's) roles organized by category
 - stats [role]
-  - Outputs the member count for the specified role.
+  - Outputs the member count and percentage of total server members for the specified role.

 ### General
 - members